jrimensnyder/Automated-ELK-Stack-Deployment/README.md

 ![Failed SSH Attempts to Webservers](https://github.com/jrimensnyder/Automated-ELK-Stack-Deployment/blob/main/IMAGES/GItbash%20Failed%20SSH%20Attempts.PNG)

+Now lets see what failed ssh activty the ELK stack detected.
+See the below log data taken from Kibana.

+This first image from Kibana shows a spike in network activity on the network aorund 18:15:00.
+A Security Operations Center analyst monitoring our network noticed the spike in activity and decided to investigate.

 Generate a high amount of CPU usage on the pen-testing machines and verify that Kibana picks up this data.